-Rescuers poised to move in as Hurricane Laura still howls
+Laura blasts Gulf Coast with wind, rain and wall of seawater

 LAKE ARTHUR, La.
-(AP) — Hurricane Laura pounded the Gulf Coast for hours with ferocious wind, torrential rains and rising seawater as it roared ashore over southwestern Louisiana near the Texas border early Thursday, threatening the lives of people who didn’t evacuate.
+(AP) — Hurricane Laura pounded the Gulf Coast with ferocious wind and torrential rain and unleashed a wall of seawater that could push 40 miles inland as the Category 4 storm roared ashore Thursday in Louisiana near the Texas border.

-Authorities had ordered coastal residents to get out, but not everyone did in an area devastated by Rita in 2005.
+Laura battered a tall building in Lake Charles, blowing out windows as glass and debris flew to the ground.
+Police spotted a floating casino that came unmoored and hit a bridge.
+But hours after the hurricane made landfall, the wind and rain were still blowing too hard for authorities to check for survivors.

-Laura’s howling winds battered a tall building in Lake Charles, blowing out windows as glass and debris flew to the ground.
-Hours after landfall, the wind and rain were still blowing too hard to check for survivors.
+Hundreds of thousands of people were ordered to evacuate ahead of the hurricane, but not everyone fled from the area, which was devastated by Hurricane Rita in 2005.

-“There are some people still in town and people are calling … but there ain’t no way to get to them,” Tony Guillory, president of the Calcasieu Parish Police Jury, said early Thursday morning over the phone as he hunkered down in a Lake Charles government building that was shaking from the storm.
+“There are some people still in town, and people are calling … but there ain’t no way to get to them,” Tony Guillory, president of the Calcasieu Parish Police Jury, said over the phone from a Lake Charles government building that was shaking from the storm.

-Guillory said he hopes stranded people can be rescued later Thursday but fears that blocked roads, downed power lines and flooding could get in the way.
+Guillory said he hoped the stranded people could be rescued later in the day, but he feared that blocked roads, downed power lines and floodwaters could get in the way.

 “We know anyone that stayed that close to the coast, we’ve got to pray for them, because looking at the storm surge, there would be little chance of survival,” Louisiana Lt.
 Gov. Billy Nungesser told ABC’s Good Morning America.